 Watch the video below to learn more about the plastic bag ban story.

 The Queensland Government in conjunction with the National Retail Association, will work with retailers to ensure they are compliant with the plastic bag ban.

 Community members and retailers are encouraged to contact the National Retail Association’s Retail Hotline on 1800 RETAIL (738 245) to report retailers who they believe are not complying with the ban.

 A retailer who is found to be supplying the banned bags after 1 July 2018 may be fined up to $6,300 per offence.

 A person, such as a supplier, who is found to be providing misleading information about plastic bags may also be fined up to $6,300 per offence.

 Non-compliant retailers will be reminded of their obligations under the ban and supported by the National Retail Association and the Department of Environment and Science to only provide shopping bags which are compliant with the ban.

 Tackling plastic pollution one step at a time

-As well as the plastic shopping bag ban and the introduction of a container refund scheme, the Queensland Government is developing a plan to identify and prioritise actions, partnerships and timeframes to reduce plastic pollution in our state.
+As well as the plastic bag ban and the introduction of a container refund scheme, the Queensland Government is developing a plan to identify and prioritize actions, partnerships and time frames to reduce plastic pollution in our state.
 The Plastic Pollution Reduction Plan will link with existing plans and programs at the state and national level.